Strategies¶

 -

 JWTStrategyissues and verifies stateless signed JWTs with your configured signing keys.
 Library-issued access tokens include JOSEtyp=JWT; decode rejects tokens with a missing or unexpectedtypheader before the normal signed validation.
 This header check is defense-in-depth against token-class confusion and does not replace signature, algorithm allowlist, audience, issuer, or required-claim validation.
 Use this strategy when you want bearer or cookie flows without storing each access token in a database or Redis—scaling and rotation are typically driven by expiry and refresh semantics rather than per-token rows.
-UseJWTStrategyConfig(...)when you want the signing, validation, revocation, lifetime, and session-fingerprint settings carried as one typed object. -
+UseJWTStrategyConfig(...)when you want the signing, validation, revocation, lifetime, and session-fingerprint settings carried as one typed object.
+The default session-fingerprint HMAC key is HKDF-SHA256-derived from the signing secret with a JWT fingerprint domain; tokens minted by older versions with raw-secret fingerprints are intentionally rejected and users must re-login once after deployment. -

 DatabaseTokenStrategystores opaque tokens in your application database (hashed at rest).
 Use it when you need durable revocation, per-token metadata, refresh-session/device listing, or audit trails aligned with your ORM models.
 UseDatabaseTokenStrategyConfig(...)when the session, token models, token hash secret, access lifetime, refresh lifetime, and token-size settings should travel together. -

 RedisTokenStrategykeeps opaque token state in Redis with TTL-backed keys and a per-user token index.
-Use it when you want fast invalidation and shared token state across app instances without adding DB round-trips for every validation.invalidate_all_tokens(...)deletes only tokens present in that per-user index; orphaned keys from older deployments that never wrote the index are left to expire by their Redis TTL instead of being discovered by a keyspace scan.
+Use it when you want fast invalidation and shared token state across app instances without adding DB round-trips for every validation.invalidate_all_tokens(...)atomically bumps a per-user invalidation epoch and deletes indexed token and TOTP step-up marker keys.
+Token reads validate that epoch, so orphaned token keys missing from the per-user index are rejected on their next use after invalidation without a keyspace scan.
 The per-user index key hashes the serialized user id before adding it to the Redis key, so custom id values cannot inject key delimiters or reshape the namespace.
 You can construct it withRedisTokenStrategyConfig(...)when you want the Redis client, hash secret, TTL, key prefix, token byte count, and optional subject decoder carried as one typed settings object. -

 ApiKeyStrategyverifies user-owned API keys against aBaseApiKeyStore.
 Configure it withApiKeyStrategyConfigor equivalent keyword arguments.
 Bearer keys compare the presented secret with the stored HMAC digest.
 Signing-required keys use the encrypted stored secret to verifyLSA1-HMAC-SHA256normalized request signatures, validateX-Auth-Datewithinsigning_skew_seconds, and reject replayedX-Auth-Noncevalues through anApiKeyNonceStore.
 Successful reads returnApiKeyAuthenticationResultwith the resolved user andApiKeyContext; middleware exposes that context asrequest.auth.